About the 2022 S Corp Election Deadline

 - May not have more than 100 shareholders.

-- An S-Corp can have only one class of stock, so all owners must share equally in terms of profits and losses based on their percentage of ownership.
+- An S Corp may have only one class of stock.
+Owners must share equally in terms of profits and losses based on their percentage of ownership.

 The form, like most IRS forms, sounds scarier than it is.
 You’ll need to provide some basic information about your company, including: